 With a highly-anticipated debut album due in January, Manchester band Delphic are being tipped for the very top in 2010.

 We recently caught up with the trio - Matthew Cocksedge, Richard Boardman and James Cook - whose track ‘Red Lights’ is currently enjoying exclusive airplay at Old Trafford on matchdays and grilled them on all things United…Why United?
 Rich

 : My family are from the West Country and my dad used to be in this crew that had mopeds and would ride up to Old Trafford every weekend.
 He told me all these stories and I thought: ‘I want some of that.’What’s your earliest United memory?

-Rich: The first time I remember really caring about a match was in 1993/94 when we lost 1-0 to Wimbledon.
+: The first time I remember really caring about a match was in 1993/94 when we lost 1-0 to Wimbledon.
 I was so angry that I threw my tennis ball against the wall and smashed some of my mum and dad’s pictures.
 I tried to reason that I did it in the name of United so I shouldn’t get into trouble.
 Matt